xlwings/xlwings-server/docs/quickstart.md

 There are many more ways how you can deploy to production according to your preferences, see the `Hosting` section.

-## 3. Install a Client
+## 3. Prepare Excel

-xlwings Server supports various clients, i.e., Excel integrations.
+xlwings Server supports various _clients_ that connect Excel with your server.
 While Office.js add-ins are recommended, you will find the pros and cons of all of them in the [](clients.md).

 Once you know which client you're going to use, you can jump right into the corresponding docs: